Universal-Basic-Compute/serenissima/backend/docs/engine.md

 The game engine runs several automated processes at scheduled times throughout the day to simulate the living economy of Renaissance Venice.
 These processes occur without requiring player intervention.

+### Building Maintenance Collection (7:00 AM UTC)

+**Script**: `backend/engine/pay_building_maintenance.py`

+Every day at 7:00 AM UTC, the building maintenance collection system processes maintenance costs for all buildings:

+1. The script identifies all buildings in the system
+2. For each building:
+   - It looks up the building type's JSON file to find the maintenance cost
+   - It identifies the building owner
+   - It deducts the maintenance cost from the owner's Ducats balance
+   - It transfers the maintenance cost to the Consiglio dei Dieci
+3. If an owner has insufficient funds, the system logs the missed payment
+4. Transaction records are created for all maintenance payments
+5. Notifications are sent to:
+   - Building owners summarizing maintenance costs paid for their buildings
+   - Administrators with statistics about total maintenance collected

+This process simulates the ongoing costs of maintaining buildings in Renaissance Venice, ensuring that building ownership requires financial responsibility beyond the initial construction cost.

 ### Treasury Redistribution (8:00 AM UTC)

 **Script**: `backend/engine/treasuryRedistribution.py`